EBA Working Groups

 - Transformative Blockchain-based insurance services

-EBA Working Group Governance EUGov
+[in planning] EBA Working Group Governance EUGov

 Blockchain technology presents both, opportunities and challenges, for corporate governance and compliance, enabling new business models and forms of organisations.
 It may allow tracking and reporting of financial information in real-time while maintaining a clearer chain of reliable and secure information of transaction histories.
 This has important impacts as it potentially allows for lower costs, greater liquidity, more accurate record-keeping, and transparency of ownership.
 Therefore, blockchain technology could increase the efficiency of existing practices, as well as provide new enforcement tools for market regulators.
 Moreover, the governance of blockchain itself is a new frontier, forcing us to reconsider what we know as good governance.
 This Working Group will explore the possibilities of blockchain in the field of governance and will analyse what the EU-countries can learn from each other through existing pilot projects.
 Fields of Interest: